tweag/nickel/doc/manual/merging.md

 - They are both of a primitive data type `Number`, `Bool`, `Enum`, `String` and they are equal
+- They are both arrays and they are equal (checked by generating an application of the lazy contract `contract.Equal`)
 - They are both null

 ### Specification